Skip to main content

 Home Health Aide Services

-Important: Aide services are only covered when you're also receiving skilled nursing or therapy.
+Important: Medicare covers aide services only when you also get skilled nursing or therapy.

 Eligibility Requirements

-To qualify for Medicare home health, you must meet ALL of these criteria:
+To qualify for Medicare home health, you must meet ALL of these rules:

 1. Homebound Status

-• Requires assistance from another person or medical equipment
+• Needs another person or medical equipment to help

 You can still leave home for: